 Library Organisation, Strategy and Structure

-The Strategic Directions 2013-17 (PDF 148KB) publishes the mission of the State Library of Western Australia as being to enrich the lives of Western Australians by:
+The Strategic Plan 2018-22 (PDF 1.6MB) outlines the key objectives of the State Library of Western Australia as being:

-The State Library of Western Australia comprises five directorates:
+The State Library of Western Australia comprises four directorates:

 Community, Learning and Discovery